What’s the Scope? A New Initiative for Students!

 We love students!
 Every semester we love having a new face that comes to experience a glance at what we live as structural engineers.
 During the Fall semester of 2019, we became really involved with engineering students at FIU and ASCE FIU Chapter.
 We joined their beach cleanups, we volunteered for mock interviews, and we even participated in one of their game nights.
 Being surrounded by students showed us the value of having fresh, enthusiastic minds working around us and speaking about their ideas.
 We started learning about the extracurricular activities students plan and participate in, and this was something we were really impressed with.

 As we started to hang out with the students, we noticed the love they have for their major and how much they enjoy teamwork.
 They were very curious about how engineering companies work and how this teamwork would evolve once they graduated.
 Accordingly, our firm decided to expand our internship program into a rotational internship where they get to shadow professionals in each of our departments.
 Additionally, we invite students to come to tour our offices every semester.
 We also write blog articles explaining our day-to-day jobs in a very friendly and dynamic way.
 These articles are easy to understand, and they explain the role that structural engineers have in society.
 This with the objective of answering complex questions in a simple way for everyone to enjoy engineering the way we do.

 What’s the Scoop on this Project?

 For a long time, our company has been looking for different ways to help students be more prepared for the engineering environment that awaits them.
 Therefore, The “What’s the Scope?”
 Project was born, and the virtual interviews’ initiative became more relevant than ever with the re-enforcement of a global quarantine.
 We want engineering and architectural students to have the opportunity to meet design professionals to learn about the necessary teamwork and various phases from concept to reality.
 We are very excited about this project, and we hope you all enjoy it!

-To get updates about our next interviews and watch “What’s the Scope?” live, register here.
+To watch “What’s the Scope?” live, subscribe here.